Damien0505/Raspberry-Pi-NTP-ST7789-display/README.md

 # Raspberry-Pi-NTP-ST7789-display
 A python script to display NTP data from chrony, GPS data, and system stats on a 284x76 ST7789  TFT LCD.

-This was inspired by Dominik Schlösser (https://github.com/domschl/RaspberryNtpServer) and his chronotron code for displaying Raspberry pi NTP server stats on a 20x4 LCD
+This was inspired by Dominik Schlösser (https://github.com/domschl/RaspberryNtpServer) and his chronotron code for displaying Raspberry pi NTP server stats on a 20x4 LCD.
+Thank you to Dominik for his NTP server setup guidance, and his inspiration.

 As I wanted to rackmount my Pi in 1RU, the 20x4 LCD was too big.
 Not being able to source a smaller 20x4 LCD my next option was a 284x76 TFT LCD display.
 These are cheaply available on AliExpress (https://www.aliexpress.com/item/1005008945269187.html) for a few dollars, and no doubt elsewhere.